ydhemtek/hashtagram/README.md

 ### why use this tool?

 this tool can help with the search for OSINT and GEOINT, initially I wanted to see if it was possible to know certain military positions thanks to the latest Instagram posts posted by soldiers on a war place.
 This tool can therefore get you the latest posts on a particular subject or specific keyword.
 AI or knowledge of GEOINT can be coupled with this tool.
+It can also be used for dataset generation.

-### Installation
+### Installation requirements

 ```
 pip install -r requirements.txt